-- 5) Opportunistic Debt This category consists of investments in private fixed income markets.
-Investment strategies consist of investments in thirty funds with the goals of diversifying the ISBI's overall portfolio, providing downside protection through assets that are capital collateralized and supplementing the total return of the portfolio which is comprised predominantly of fixed income and equity assets.
-The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year end.
-The ISBI has no plans to liquidate these investments as of June 30, 2019.
-It is not probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest. - 6) Real Estate Funds The ISBI's assets in this category consist of investments in the Core and Non-Core Real Estate Fund categories.
-Investment strategies consist of investments in forty funds with the goals of diversifying the ISBI's overall portfolio, providing capital appreciation and supplementing the total return of the portfolio through exposure to private real estate assets in both open-end and closed-end structures.
+5) Opportunistic Debt Funds - The ISBI's assets in this category consist of investments in private fixed income markets.
+The ISBI's current Opportunistic Debt exposure consists of investments in forty-two funds with the goals of diversifying the ISBI's overall portfolio, providing downside protection through assets that are capital collateralized, and supplementing the total return of the portfolio which is comprised predominantly of equity and fixed income assets.
+The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year-end.
+The ISBI has no plans to liquidate these investments as of June 30, 2020.
+It is not probable that any investment will be sold at an amount different from the NAV of the plan's ownership interest.

+6) Real Estate Funds - The ISBI's assets in this category consist of investments in Core and Non-Core Real Estate Fund categories.
+The ISBI's current Real Estate exposure consists of investments in forty-eight funds with the goals of diversifying the ISBI's overall portfolio, providing capital appreciation and supplementing the total return of the portfolio through exposure to private real estate assets in both open-end and closed-end structures.
 Investments in this category are globally diversified and consist of office, industrial, multi-family, retail, storage and other types of assets.
 Core assets are expected to provide strong diversification through primary markets and high-income potential.
 Non-Core assets are typically higher risk assets with stronger capital appreciation.
-The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year end.
-The ISBI has no plans to liquidate these investments as of June 30, 2019.
-It is not probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest.
+The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year-end.
+The ISBI has no plans to liquidate these investments as of June 30, 2020.
+It is not probable that any investment will be sold at an amount different from the NAV of the plan's ownership interest.